deconst/deconst-docs/running/architecture.rst

 .. glossary::

   content repository
-    Version controlled repository containing markup that provides content for some subset of the completed site.
-To begin, we'll assume that all of these are in ``git`` repositories on `GitHub <github.com>`_.
-Most of our documentation will be in Sphinx reStructuredText, but the developer blog will be in Markdown as part of a Jekyll site.
+    Location containing material to be included as a subset of the completed site.
+Often, the material within will be written in a friendlier human-editable markup format such as reStructuredText or Markdown.

+    Initially, we will support support content stored in git repositories on `GitHub <github.com>`_, although our architecture will be flexible enough to integrate content stored anywhere with a URL.

   map repository
     Version controlled repository containing plain-text documents that associate subtrees of